Settings

 Once you add one or more allowed domains, this means data coming from any other domain will be blocked instantly.
 This is useful if you do not want to collect data from your local development environment or are worried that other people may be using your script (by accident or otherwise).

-We support wildcards here, so you can use:
+We support wildcards here too, so if you want to allow all subdomains, you can use:

 and www.example.com